 Are you a potential real estate investor?
-Maybe someone hoping to cash in on real estate appreciation?
+Are you concerned about where is the housing market headed?
+Are you maybe someone hoping to cash in on real estate appreciation?
 Wondering about single family or multifamily housing?
-If so, you must be wondering where is the housing market headed?
+If so, you must be wondering where to invest for the future.

 I wrote a post on BiggerPockets about where I think you should be investing in real estate.
 It all has to do with demographics, and where the demographics seem to be pointing us.
 Whether is is housing prices, crime, demand for autos, school populations, etc. much can be explained by demographic trends.

 As a long-term Real Estate investor, I am always trying to determine where the money is to be made in Real Estate.
 I personally like passive income generated through being a landlord.
 It’s not as passive as some would like, but it is passive in terms of the IRS.